 Nursing Education Concentration

-This optional concentration equips nurses to become qualified faculty at the collegiate level who can teach in both the classroom and clinical settings.
+This concentration equips nurses to become qualified faculty and academic leaders at the collegiate level who can teach in both the classroom and clinical settings.
 You must be a registered nurse (R.N.) and hold a Master of Science in Nursing to enroll in this concentration.

 Hybrid Instructional Delivery

-This 60-credit program is designed to be completed in four years.
-You will take six credits or two courses per semester.
+This 54-credit program is designed to be completed in four years.
+You will take six credits or two courses per semester sequentially.

 Study Higher Education and Specialize in Nursing Education